 Optional Practical Training (OPT) is a form of temporary employment authorization for F-1 students, which allows them to gain practical experience in their field.
 Post-completion OPT occurs after a student has finished his/her degree program.
-A student approved for Post-completion OPT is authorized to work in the U.S. in a job directly-related to his/her field of study for 12 months.
+A student approved for Post-completion OPT is authorized to work in the U.S. in a job directly-related to his/her field of study for up to 12 months.
 F-1 students can apply for OPT following each higher degree level.

 You may only begin working after you have received your EAD card and the start date on the card has been reached.

-You cannot begin working on OPT until you have the EAD card in your hand and the start date has been reached, and you must stop working on the end date listed on the EAD card.
+You cannot begin working on OPT until you have your EAD card in your hand and the start date has been reached, and you must stop working on the end date listed on the EAD card.

 While on OPT, you cannot exceed 90 days of unemployment for the entire 12 months.
 Staying past the 90-day limit may be considered a violation of status by DHS.